demisto/content/Packs/CortexXDR/Integrations/XDR_iocs/README.md

     - If using the **xdr-iocs-push** command, please go over the warnings in the war room.
 3. **Indicator Severity**:
     - In order to override severity, please enable the ***Override severity*** parameter and also choose a severity under ***Overriding severity value***.
+4. **Severity update from Cortex XSOAR to Cortex XDR**:
+    - Due to XSOAR system limitations, once the severity is manually changed within XSOAR, it is excluded from being updated by the fetching process.